 (a) delete your Affiliate Account and terminate this Agreement in accordance with clause 14.2; or

-(b) decrease the amount of your Revenue Share as per the table in clause 9.5 below for any Customers.
+(b) decrease the amount of your Revenue Share for any Customers.

 If we notify you of termination and you do not respond within a further 60 day period, any funds remaining within your Affiliate Account at the time of freezing will revert to us and you will have no right to reclaim it.